MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-prompts-objects/answer-prompts.md

 There is a response of 200.
 The response body now contains the data, since all prompts have been answered.

-### Documents and dossiers
+### Documents and dashboards

-To re-prompt a document or dossier, use the following endpoint:
+To re-prompt a document or dashboard, use the following endpoint:

 - POST `/api/documents/{id}/instances/{instanceId}/rePrompt`

-This sets the status back to "1", indicating that the document or dossier is waiting for prompt answers.
+This sets the status back to "1", indicating that the document or dashboard is waiting for prompt answers.

 When you use this endpoint, a new instance ID is generated, different from the one passed in the request.
 Having separate instance IDs for before and after the re-prompting request is designed to allow users to go back if they decide they want to revert to the previous instance.